jaydendonham/MIST353-HW4-HW5/README.md

 All APIs are elaborated upon in the [API Documentation](TravelPortalAPI/README.md)

+THIS API DOCUMENTATION IS ALSO PROVIDED LATER IN THIS README FOR GRADING PURPOSES

 ### Page 1

 Page 1 will serve as a home page for our web application.
 Basic company information as well as a synopsis regarding the purpose of the site will be on this page.
 This page will also house a navbar, which may be shared across all pages on the site.
 This NavBar can assist users with navigation to other pages on the Portal.